bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Mon Dec 23 16:42:39 PST 2019
+We now open a file passed by clicking on a .txt file from the file manager or intent for starting mime plain/text file.
+It's a little clumsy in that files checked out this way are read-only as indicated by an emogi red-x in the lock field and "Save File" being disabled.
+Files opened and edited this way can be saved using "Save As" and can even over-write the file that was originally opened.
+This has to do with the fact that the files are opened differently.
+Files opened through the Storage Access Framework -- using the Storage Access File Browser -- can be re-written.
+Files opened via a generic intent from another app (eg file manager) can not be written using the same URI as they were opened with.

 Fri Dec 13 12:10:02 PST 2019
 Investigations into large file performance:<br>